 - Reconciliation Action Plan – Launched in 2014, the RAP is a document that symbolises the commitment of our organisation to the development and support of our members to assist them in shaping an inclusive industry, connect with communities and promoting change within broader society.

-- Multicultural Map – After the success of the Indigenous Map, the AFLPA released their first Multicultural Map in 2015.
-The interactive map features players who were born overseas or have a parent born in a different country.
+- Multicultural Map – After the success of the Indigenous Map, the AFLPA released its first Multicultural Map in 2015.
+The map features AFL and AFLW players who were born overseas or have a parent born in a different country.

 - Supporting Multicultural Footballers, Best Practice Guidelines – This resource was developed by the Multicultural Players’ Advisory Board to help the industry better understand the various cultures represented within the AFL.
 The document profiles 39 countries represented by AFL and AFLW players and provides important information on topics such as cultural awareness, family traditions, language and key dates.